SKSLAB/Multi-unit-production-planning-with-integer-and-continuous-variables-square-distance-penalty/README.md

 **Note:** <br>
-  1. The square distance penalty comes in while handling domain hole constraint, which is the minimum between squares of X<sub>j</sub> and (X<sub>j</sub>-l<sub>j</sub>).
+  1. The absolute distance penalty comes in while handling domain hole constraint, which is the minimum between absolute of X<sub>j</sub> and (X<sub>j</sub>-l<sub>j</sub>).
 Here X<sub>j</sub> refers to the jth dimension of solution and l<sub>j</sub> refers to minimum non-zero production level.

   2. Case 1 - 4 have the same problem structure but employ different data; Case 5 - 8 has same set of data as compared to Case 1 - 4, but do not employ a certain feature (flexible) of the problem.

   2. The objective function files are capable of determining the objective function values of multiple solutions (i.e., if required, the entire population can be sent to the objective function file).

 **Reference:** Sandeep Singh Chauhan, Prakash Kotecha,A novel strategy for the combinatorial production planning problem using integer variables and performance evaluation of recent optimization algorithms, Swarm and Evolutionary Computation,2018.